 “She was crying uncontrollably saying they had come to the U.S. for help,” the Peruvian man said.

-The bodies of Ramirez and his daughter were found on Monday.
+The bodies of Martinez and his daughter were found on Monday.

 Xiomara said Valeria’s smile was luminous.
 She thought Valeria’s parents were a beautiful couple.
-Ramirez was 25, and Avalos is 21.
+Martinez was 25, and Avalos is 21.

 She shared memories from a camp by the international bridge.
 As she spoke, children chased each other, a man slept on a thin foam mattress and others chatted and endured the summer heat.